bernie-skipole/inditest/README.md

 and after 5 seconds the vectors are deleted, after another 5 seconds re-enabled.\
 Clients should see the two dissapearing and reappearing.\
 One RO vector shares a group with another WO vector, so clients should see that group and vector remaining\
-The other RO vector is in its own group, so that group dissapears with the vector
+The other RO vector is in its own group, so that group dissapears with the vector.

 #### docexamples